poga/netlify-json-api/README.md

 # netlify-rest-api

 Build a RESTful JSON API from CSV on Netlify.

 Automatically create `_redirect` rules for you.
+Based on [JSON API](http://jsonapi.org/) spec.

 `go get github.com/poga/netlify-rest-api`